Kalafut-organization/elephant_vending_machine_backend/README.md

     * NOTE: You will need to activate your virtual environment every time you close and reopen your terminal
 1. Use `pip install -r requirements.txt` to install all required dependencies

-## Starting the application
-NOTE: See section "Running in Production" if you intend to make calls from the front-end
-1. Tell Flask where to find application instance
-    * On Windows run `set FLASK_APP=elephant_vending_machine`
-    * On Unix or MacOS run `export FLASK_APP=elephant_vending_machine`
-    * If outside the project directory be sure to include the full path to the application directory
-    * OPTIONAL: To enable development features run `export FLASK_ENV=development` on Unix or `set FLASK_ENV=development` on Windows
-1. `pip install -e .`
-1. `flask run`

 ## Configuring Remote Pis for RGB LED Strip Interfacing
 1. Follow this reference: https://tutorials-raspberrypi.com/connect-control-raspberry-pi-ws2812-rgb-led-strips/
 1. For our purposes, we did not use an external power source and found the power provided by the pi to be sufficient.